 The financial crisis of 2007-2008 and subsequent economic recession caused dramatic reductions in state income and state spending.
 In 2008, California’s budget gap was projected to be $40 billion as a result of the Recession and funding for most state programs was cut dramatically.

 Proposition 30, passed by voters in 2012, raised tax rates on the wealthiest Californians and raised the sales tax by a quarter of a percent.
 Proposition 55 in 2016 expanded those income tax increases to 2030, but the sales tax increase expired at the end of 2016.
 The Proposition 30 income tax increase generated $6.7 billion in 2015-16, and the top 1 percent of families paid 77.2 percent of the total increase.

 As the economy has recovered, California has largely restored funding to the programs that were cut and the state’s budgetary health has greatly improved.
-The Rainy Day Fund (mandated by Proposition 2 in 2014) is estimated to have $18 billion by the end of the 2020-21 fiscal year.
+The Rainy Day Fund (mandated by Proposition 2 in 2014) had approximately $17 billion at the start 2020-21 fiscal year.
 As the state’s fiscal health has improved, the budget discussion has moved largely from which programs to cut to which programs to fund, while still preparing for an inevitable economic downturn.
-By the time the budget year starts in July 2019, the nation will have experienced 10 straight years of economic expansion—matching the longest economic expansion in modern history.
+By February 2020, the nation experienced over 10 straight years of economic expansion—outpacing the longest economic expansion in modern history.